 As of summer 2023, there continues to be an intense seller’s market in the United States..
 In fact, some are anticipating the rest of the 2023 real estate season to begin looking a little more “normal” as the market slowly begins to balance back out.

 When buying or selling property, it helps to know where the market stands.
 As a buyer, you’ll want to purchase a home in a buyer’s market, as there will be an influx of available homes and less competition.
 But as a seller, you’ll be hoping that you list your house during a seller’s market, so there are fewer properties for sale and a substantial number of buyers interested.

-If you’re looking to buy a home, timing is often a major concern.
-In the midst of a seller’s market, you’ll find that homes disappear as soon as they hit the market.
-Instead of leaving your financing to the end, you should get preapproved as soon as possible, so you don’t lose out on what could be your dream home.
-If you’d like to get started now, create a Rocket Mortgage® account online or call (800) 689-9155, and a Home Loan Expert will help you get your financing in order.
+If you’re looking to buy a home, a seller’s market shouldn’t necessarily put you off, but it can help you determine your next steps.
+In a hot housing market, you’ll find that homes disappear as soon as they hit the market.
+That means that instead of leaving your financing to the end, you should start your initial mortgage approval today so you don’t lose out on what could be your dream home.

 Home Buying - 7-minute read